BDX-town/Mangane/docs/architecture/AUTH_PERSISTENCE_INVENTORY.md

 The snapshot may preserve Pleroma settings from an older stored account object when the newly fetched account omits them.

-Risks and unknowns:
+Verified lifecycle:

 - the database and store names are inherited and not visibly instance- or user-scoped;
 - account URLs are embedded directly into keys;
 - stored account objects may include private settings or instance-specific extensions;
-- logout does not visibly delete the corresponding snapshot;
+- logout deletes the corresponding snapshot and keeps a resumable tombstone if IndexedDB fails;
-- there is no inspected schema version, migration registry, quota handling, corruption repair or retention policy;
+- the schema is unversioned and disposable; migration, quota and corruption dispositions are recorded in `PERSISTENCE_MIGRATION_REGISTRY.md`;
+- stale writers are blocked by the tombstone and account generation;
 - preservation of old settings can reintroduce stale data unless fields and authority are explicitly defined.

 ## 7. Refresh behavior inconsistency